 DDT.
-The mechanism of the action in the prechamber was explained in detail in Subchapter 3.1.1.
 The detonation is formed in the channel at some distance from the entrance to the channel.
-Figure 2 shows the dependence of the pre-detonation distance on the ER for the propane-butane-oxygen mixture and the acetylene-oxygen mixture only for the push-effect detonation initiation.
+Figure 3 shows the dependence of the pre-detonation distance on the ER for the propane-butane-oxygen mixture and the acetylene-oxygen mixture only for the push-effect detonation initiation.
 The data is given for lean mixtures with ER of less than 1.